hertie-data-science-lab/ds01-infra/TODO/_TODO.md

         - Default GUI behaviour should remove JUST container by default -> but presents user with a choice (with yellow warning motice) -> y/n also remove 1) image, 2) volumes ('no' by default).
         - in the --guided mode, include explanation (.e.g if remove images then still have dockerfille + explain what happens if remove volumes, etc)
         - if comes with arguments --images and --volumes, unless the -f / --force flag there, then flash warnings -> require: y/n confirmation

+- [ ] for container stop / container remove: cron jobs don't seem to be running automatically
+    - e,.g.

 # Container starts